abulka/relationship-manager/README.md

 pip install -i relationship-manager
 ```

 You can also simply copy the single file `relationship_manager.py` into your project and import the `RelationshipManager` class from that single file.
-However `pip` is the preferred way and the following examples will assume you are importing from the `rm_python` package created by `pip`.
+However `pip` is the preferred way and the following examples will assume you are importing from the `relmgr` package installed by `pip`.

 ## Usage